Patella lugubris

 Patella lugubris is a species of sea snail, a true limpet, a marine gastropod mollusk in the family Patellidae, one of the families of true limpets.
+Patella lugubris is one of the nine recognized species in this genus.

 Description

 The length of the shell attains 50.4 mm.

+Genetic evidence indicates that Patella lugubris is closely related to Patella candei.
+P candei is paraphyletic with respect to P. lugubris, meaning the that currently recognized P. candei does not represent a single natural evolutionary lineage unless P. lugubris is included.
+This pattern suggest that the taxonomy of these species requires revision.

 Distribution

-This species occurs in the Atlantic Ocean off Cape Verde and the Azores.
+This species occurs in the Atlantic Ocean off Cape Verde and the Azores, making it one of only two Patella species that are found in the Macaronesian Islands.